ImAdityaa12/edsadobe/myreadme.md

 ![alt text](readmeAssests/image-19.png)

 - Create a folder with the desired routing name.
-  For example, to create a route `/folder`, name the folder `folder`.
+  For example, to create a route `/folder/`, name the folder `folder`.

 ### 2. Add an `index` File

 - Inside the folder, create a Google Docs file named `index`.
-- This will generate the route `/folder`.
+- This will generate the route `/folder/`.

+### 3. Add a File for a Specific Route

+- Inside the folder, create a Google Docs file named `example` the route would be `/folder/example`.

 ## Output